 The KSOP is a defined contribution plan under which a separate individual account is established for each participant.
-Each participant's account is credited with an allocation of the Company's contribution, earnings or losses related to the net assets in their accounts, and an allocation of forfeitures of terminated participants' unvested accounts.
+Each participant's account is credited with the participants elective 401k contribution, an allocation of the Company's contribution, earnings or losses related to the net assets in their accounts, and an allocation of forfeitures of terminated participants' unvested accounts.